ACC and Injury Care

 We can also help with referrals to qualified and licensed specialists (like a surgeon, physiotherapist, psychologist, or whatever other after-care support you might need).
 These are often covered under ACC too.

 Accidental injuries commonly covered by ACC include things like sprains and strains, cuts and bruises, fractures, dislocations, concussions, and work-related gradual process injuries (e.g., tendonitis or deafness caused by noise at work).
-Age-related conditions, general illness, diseases and infections, non-work-related gradual process injuries, and mental injury are generally not covered.
+Age-related conditions, general illness, diseases and infections, and non-work-related gradual process injuries are generally not covered.

 ACC, the ‘Accident Compensation Corporation,’ ensures every citizen, resident, or visitor in NZ is covered for accidental personal injuries, providing support to cover some of the costs of medical treatment and rehabilitation.
 ACC covers all kinds of scenarios from work to home, recreation, and daily activities, no matter who’s at fault, and sometimes even if it happens while you’re overseas.
 It can provide financial support towards costs incurred from injury, including initial treatment, aftercare and support, aids and equipment, and even income supplementation.